-Over the last 25 years, the practice of stream and river restoration has evolved from simple log and rock structures to more comprehensive channel and floodplain interactions on wider scales.
-To address these complex challenges, we offer in-house technical resources, including fisheries biology, hydrology, geomorphology and other river-related specialties.
-When needed, our River Team can also call on a talented pool of dozens of geotechnical, groundwater and permitting specialists from across our company that have deep experience working in riverine environments.
+Over the last 25 years, stream and river restoration has evolved from adding simple log and rock structures to designing more comprehensive channel and floodplain interactions on wider scales.
+To address these complex challenges, GeoEngineers offers in-house technical resources, including fish biology, hydrology, geomorphology and other river-related specialties.
+When needed, our River Team can also call on a talented pool of dozens of geotechnical, groundwater and regulatory permitting specialists from across our company that have deep experience working in riverine environments.
 These resources give us the flexibility to build integrated teams with the technical skills to deliver results on your project, and the scale to fit your budget.

 When working with delicate ecosystems, threatened species and valuable infrastructure, we understand that a lot is on the line.
 When a river system is impacted by contamination, our team considers each variable to arrive at the most effective, remediation plan by integrating upland, waterfront and in-water remediation solutions.